cisco/mindmeld/source/userguide/entity_resolver.rst

  - uses information retrieval techniques to perform entity resolution (also called entity linking)
  - is trained per entity type, using an entity mapping file that contains synonyms for all possible entity instantiations

-Every Workbench app has one entity resolver for every entity type.
+Every MindMeld app has one entity resolver for every entity type.
 The mapping files are found in their respective entity folders.

 .. note::